refinedmods/refinedmods.github.io/refined-storage/wiki/Using the API.md

 runtimeOnly fg.deobf("com.refinedmods:refinedstorage:VERSION_HERE")
 ```

-You can find a list of versions on [https://repo.refinedmods.com/com/refinedmods/refinedstorage/](our Maven repository).
+You can find a list of versions on [our Maven repository](https://repo.refinedmods.com/com/refinedmods/).

 Warning: the Maven repository is being phased out and will be removed at some point.
 When that happens, you'll have to build Refined Storage from source and include the jar manually.